 Why Is Verification Of Employment For Mortgage Borrowers So Important

 Mortgage lenders need to follow federal mortgage lending guidelines with regards to debt to income ratios:

-- There are maximum debt to income ratio requirements mandated by both HUD and Fannie Mae.
+- There is the maximum debt to income ratio requirements mandated by both HUD and Fannie Mae

-- There are no front end debt to income ratio caps on conventional loans.
+- There is no front end debt to income ratio caps on conventional loans

-- Also, the mortgage borrower’s employment needs to likely continue for the next three years.
+- Also, borrower’s employment needs to likely continue for the next three years

-- A final verbal verification of employment will be required prior to the mortgage underwriter issuing a clear to close.
+- Final verbal verification of employment will be required prior to the mortgage underwriter issuing a clear to close

 Cases When Verification Of Employment For Mortgage Applicants Will Kill Clear To Close